cjj1120/django-backend/tut.md

 django-admin startproject myproject

-To run the site:

-Locate the mange.py and test it by running:
+    To RUN the site:Locate the mange.py and test it by running:

 python manage.py runserver